Azure landing zone Documentation

 Deploy-Accelerator

 4. After configuration, the wizard offers to open VS Code for final review of your configuration files.
-You’ll need to update your platform landing zone config file at this stage before proceeding.
+You MUST update your platform landing zone configuration file at this stage before proceeding.

 5. Type yes when prompted to continue with deployment, or no to exit and configure later.